 With this you have the peace of mind that, however long the negotiation takes, it will be based as if a decision was made on the date of service.

-Lots of freehold purchase projects never get off the ground because the Enfranchisement Notice is not legally valid, and this is why getting legal advice is so important.
+Although the right to buy your freehold is in most cases a legal right, unfortunately, many freehold purchase projects never get off the ground because the Enfranchisement Notice is not legally valid, and this is why getting legal advice is so important.

 Bear in mind that the cost of enfranchisement it is also likely to increase because the leases will, you come to reapply, be at least one year shorter.
 And if property prices are increasing, that will also increase the size of the premium you’re going to be to pay.